 At the Los Angeles Times, Ruben Vives and Jeff Gottlieb uncovered government officials’ salaries in Bell, California, resulting in fraud trials and a turnover in city government.
 They won a Pulitzer Prize in 2011 for their reporting.
 Journalists at Newsday covered police shootings, falsifying of records and other police misconduct in Long Island, New York, leading to the convening of a grand jury, charges against an officer, and plans for a new deadly-force policy.

 “I really care about the people I’m covering,” said war photographer Lynsey Addario, who has documented strife across the globe.
 In the process of photographing fallen soldiers, rape victims, malnourished children, and cramped refugees, she has been abducted, blindfolded, and bound for six days.
 But it hasn’t stopped her from traveling with her camera.
 “This isn’t about me, it’s about them,” Addario said.

-In response to the murder of reporter James Foley, his mother, Diane Foley, wrote on Facebook: “We have never been prouder of our son Jim.
+In response to the murder of reporter James Foley in 2014, his mother, Diane Foley, wrote on Facebook: “We have never been prouder of our son Jim.
 He gave his life trying to expose the world to the suffering of the Syrian people.”